 The Royal Jewels

-Throughout history, precious stones have inspired passions, curses and treasure hunts.
-The name “jewel” comes from latin “to rejoice”, although they have not only been offered as a token of love, but also worn as a symbol of fame, power, and wealth.
+Throughout history, precious stones have inspired lust, treason, greed, curses and treasure hunts.
+The name “jewel” comes from latin “to rejoice”, but they have not only been offered as a token of love, but also worn as a symbol of fame, power, and wealth.

 Answers to questions like...